junesirius/junesirius.github.io/_posts/Supernatural/SPN_Angel_Demon25/SPN-Demon-Dean-whole-novel.md

 "Alright, time to go!"
 Dean jumps to his feet, dragging Cas's sleeves, rushing toward the door.

 The hospital corridor morphs away the moment he steps out.
 Instead, they are greeted by a dark wild field, flooded with sound of screaming and yelling of pain.
-Thick black smoke flies above their heads, skeletons and skulls scattered on the ground everywhere.
-The air smells blood and sulfur.
+Thick black smoke flies above their heads, mixed with thin threads of white light; skeletons and skulls scatter on the ground everywhere, layers after layers, their hollow eye sockets aiming upward.
+The air smells blood and sulfur, so thick that it feels like a crust on their skin.

 The only thing Dean has in mind is: